Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Upper Bound in Two Dimension

-In this section, we prove the smoothed complexity upper bound for $d = 2$ using the key lemma.
-In this case, the shadow plane $W$ is the two-dimensional Euclidean space.
-From \Cref{thm:ub-general}, it remains to lower bound the distance from the affine hull of an edge to its neighboring vertex in clockwise order (the quantity $\gamma$ in \Cref{thm:ub-general}), where our polygon $\conv(a_1, \cdots, a_n)$ is under Laplace-Gaussian perturbation.
-In fact, we can show a more general result for any $L$-log-Lipschitz distribution:
+In this section, we establish the smoothed complexity upper bound for $d = 2$.
+For this scenario, the shadow plane $W$ encompasses the entire two-dimensional Euclidean space, and $P \cap W$ is identical to $P = \conv(a_1, \cdots, a_n)$.
+From \Cref{thm:ub-general} and \Cref{lem:from-LG-to-Gaussian}, it remains to lower bound the distance from the affine hull of an edge to its neighboring vertex in clockwise order (denoted by $\gamma$ in \Cref{thm:ub-general}), where the vertices of the polygon $a_1, \cdots, a_n$ is sampled from a Laplace-Gaussian distribution with the center of $\bar{a}_1, \cdots, \bar{a}_n$.
+We will demonstrate a slightly stronger result: a lower bound for the distance between the affine hull of an edge to all of the remaining $(n-2)$ vertices.